 They are widespread in the desert and can grow to 45 feet tall and live to be over 200 years old!
 In the early spring, May or so, they produce edible white flowers with yellow centers and bear edible large pink and red fruit during the next couple of months.

-This cycle ends around June, but even if you’re not fortunate enough to find a flowering, fruiting saguaro, the spongy, fibrous interior acts as a sponge that stores the water in the plant can still benefit you.
+This cycle ends around June, but even if you’re not fortunate enough to find a flowering, fruiting saguaro, the spongy, fibrous interior acts as a sponge that stores the water in the plant and can still benefit you.
 To survive, you can eat it and extract water from it.

 3. Desert Christmas Cactus